Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Many users don't know and understand this behavior of the server.available() method.
 It doesn't help the case that the esp8266 and the esp32 library implement available() as accept().
 In most request/response use-cases it doesn't even matter.

-`available()` and print-to-all-clients can be tested with the PagerServer example.
+`available()` and print-to-all-clients can be tested with the PagerServer example available in the NetApiHelpers library.

 ### Print to all clients